Steps to become a Lawyer/Attorney in Texas

 You should be well prepared to take the LSAT if you chose courses wisely while in undergraduate school.
 However, practice cannot hurt, so the LSAT website provides free study materials, like sample or past LSAT test questions and answers, to assist you in preparing for the exam.
 Other options for preparation include applying to take a LSAT Prep Course or seminar (at a cost) found within Texas such as:

 - LSAT Preparation, Texas Tech University, Lubbock

-The LSAT is administered each year in June, September or early October, December, and February.
+The LSAT is administered each year in November, January, March, June and July.
 It consists of five timed 35-minute sections of multiple-choice questions.
 Two of these sections are on logical reasoning, one is on reading comprehension, and one is on analytical reasoning.
 The final of the five sections is the experimental section that is not counted towards your score.
 However, you will not know which section is the experimental section when taking the test, so pretend that every section counts.
 The writing section is another addition to the LSAT.
 While this section is not scored, the ABA-approved law schools to which you apply will see it, so make sure to spend time writing a good essay with proper grammar and spelling.

 The LSAT will last three and a half hours, and you will be given a fifteen-minute break between the third and fourth sections of the test.
 Wrong answers will not count against you, so answer every question, even if you are unsure of the answer.
 Your score will fall within the range of 120 to 180.

 Apply online at the Law School Admission Council (LSAC) website to sit for the LSAT.
-If for some reason you are unable to register online, call LSAC's Candidate Services Representatives at 215-968-1001 to register to take the test.
 Examination centers in Texas from which you may choose include: